Proctor Service for Make-Up and Extended-Time Exams

 |Thursday, April 19||Malott 228, proctor TBA||Malott 406, proctor TBA|

-A student scheduled to take two finals during the same exam period or three finals during consecutive exam periods (i.e., 3 exams in 24 hours) may take a MATH exam in the make-up room on whichever date (option 1 or option 2) the instructor and student agree upon.
-The extended time room is a quiet room for students with disabilities.
-Everyone starts at 8:00 AM with the ending time determined by each student’s accommodation (e.g., 150% time ends at 11:45 AM, 200% time ends at 1:00 PM).
+A student scheduled to take two finals during the same exam period or three finals during consecutive exam periods (i.e., 3 exams in 24 hours) may take a MATH exam in the make-up room if the instructor and student agree on the date and time.
+The extended time options provide a quiet room for students with disabilities.
+Everyone starts at the same time with the ending time determined by each student’s accommodation (e.g., 150% time ends after 3 hours 45 minutes, 200% time ends after 5 hours).

 Making Arrangements With the Proctors